Kingxukai/linux/Documentation/arch/powerpc/elf_hwcaps.rst

         isync

 PPC_FEATURE_ARCH_2_05
-    The processor supports the v2.05 userlevel architecture.
+    The processor supports the woke v2.05 userlevel architecture.
 Processors supporting later architectures DO NOT set this feature.

 PPC_FEATURE_PA6T